wthit56/unnecessary.js/Array.sort/README.md

 ### terse.js
 This file takes verbose.js and makes the code as short as possible.
 Variables are single-characters, commonly-used property names and objects are proxied into short-named variables.
+The code is stripped down as much as possible but so that it runs exactly the same as the verbose.js version.

 ### minified.js
-This file takes the terse code and strips out any unnecesary whitespaces.
+This file takes the terse code and strips out any unnecesary whitespace.
 The result is a hand-minified file that looks and behaves exactly like the commented.js, and therefore the original JavaScript method itself.